 \subsubsection{TSE block}

 The only difference between traditional SE block and TSE block is the structure of the 'squeeze'.
-Different from traditional SE block using a GAP, the TSE block utilizes a average pooling with a pooling size (h,w) to run efficiently on common AI accelerators with data flow.
-The attention map calculates in the TSE block by a average pooling layer, a convolutional layer with a nonlinear activation function ReLU, a convolutional layer with a nonlinear activation function sigmoid and a nearest-neighbor interpolation.
+Different from traditional SE block using a GAP, the TSE block utilizes an average pooling to run efficiently on common AI accelerators with data flow.
+The attention map is calculated in the TSE block by an average pooling layer, a convolutional layer with a nonlinear activation function ReLU, a convolutional layer with a nonlinear activation function sigmoid and a nearest-neighbor interpolation.
 The attention is computed as:

 where $f_{nnp}$ and $f_{ap}$ denote the nearest-neighbor interpolation and the average pooling operation, respectively.